• Sign In

 - Each team bats until they commit three outs or score five (5) runs.

-- One key difference from former Upper Coach Pitch: In the final inning, there is no run limit, but each team can only bat through its lineup once.
+- In the final inning, there is no run limit, but each team can only bat through its lineup once.

 - Each player receives up to five pitches.
 A strike out is a combination of three swinging strikes.